jamie2210/C1_MS2_DCG/README.md

 #### Game Function & Game Screen
 - Consists of empty gallows, empty score, and number of wrong guesses left.
 - Letter tabs for entry guesses, allows user to use either mouse or keyboard for entries.
-- If the letter is guessed correclty the letter is revealed in replace of the '_'
+- If the letter is guessed correctly the letter is revealed in replace of the '_'
 - If the phrase is guessed correctly a modal is presented confirming the win with the total number of wins and losses.
-- If the letter is guessed incorreclty the hangman image increases as does the number of wrong guesses.
+- If the letter is guessed incorrectly the hangman image increases as does the number of wrong guesses.
-- If the phrase is guessed incorreclty a modal is presented confirming the loss with the total number of wins and losses.
+- If the phrase is guessed incorrectly a modal is presented confirming the loss with the total number of wins and losses.
-- On pressing a letter it is highlighted yellow and then greyed out once used, cannot be used again.
+- On pressing a letter, it is highlighted yellow and then greyed out once used, cannot be used again.
 - Reset button resets the game but keeps track the total wins and losses until page is refreshed.
-- The theme of the game is Batman and The Joker and all colours, wording and design are based on the animated series.
+- The theme of the game is Batman and The Joker, and all colours, wording and design are based on the animated series.
-- A comical element has been added to the results modal which is light hearted fun and plays on the characters in the game.
+- A comical element has been added to the results modal which is light-hearted fun and plays on the characters in the game.
 - User stories covered: 6, 7, 8, 9 10, 16, 18 & 19.
 - User story not covered: 11.
-This is puprosely done to incresse the longevity and diffuclty of the game.
+This is purposely done to increase the longevity and difficulty of the game.

 #### Win Modal
 - Displays current score, wins v losses.